FAQ

 What materials do you use?

 I love using acrylic paints.
 They are so versatile and freeing because they dry fast and the color doesn't change from wet to dry.
-Other materials such as crayon, sharpie and oil pastel sometimes make their way into my work.
+Other materials such as book pages, crayon, sharpie and oil pastel sometimes make their way into my work.
 Experimentation keeps things lively.

 I have used tempera paint and gouache for my smaller, on the go paintings.